AndrasKovacs/staged/demo/README.md

 ## Demo implementation of staged compilation with two-level type theory

-This package serves as supplement and demonstration to the preprint "Staged Compilation With Two-Level Type Theory".
+This package serves as supplement and demonstration to the paper "Staged Compilation With Two-Level Type Theory".
 It contains a command-line tool for elaborating and staging input programs, and several example files.
 Short summary of features:
 - Two stages, a compile time and a runtime one.
 - We have dependent functions, type-in-type and natural numbers at both stages.
 We can use type-in-type to lambda-encode a wide variety of data types for demo purposes.
 The built-in natural numbers are used for examples where proper dependent elimination is needed.